Tree-sitter provides a Lisp-like query language to search for patterns in the syntax tree.

 When the query is executed, each captured node is tagged with a symbol, whose name is the corresponding capture name defined in patterns.
 For example, nodes that are captured as @function.builtin will be tagged with the symbol function.builtin.
 This behavior can be customized by the optional function tag-assigner, which should return a tag value when given a capture name (without the prefix @).
 If it returns nil, the associated capture name is disabled.

-Execute a query on the given syntax node. tsc-query-captures returns a sequence of captures, sorted in the order they appear in the source code. tsc-query-matches returns a sequence of matches, sorted in the order they were found.
+tsc-make-query-cursortsc-query-captures query node text-function [query-cursor]tsc-query-matches query node text-function [query-cursor]tsc-query-captures returns a sequence of captures, sorted in the order they appear in the source code. tsc-query-matches returns a sequence of matches, sorted in the order they were found.

 Each capture has the form (capture-tag . captured-node), where capture-tag is a symbol, whose name is the corresponding capture name defined in query (without the prefix @).
 If query was created with a custom tag assigner, capture-tag is instead the value returned by that function.